imthatalex/js-axios-api-account-manager/README.md

 # Originally an Assignment.

-Task : Test XMLHTTPRequests(XHR) against JavaScript libraries & Use the given API to fetch Google Accounts and perform basic CRUD operations.
+Task : Test XMLHTTPRequests(XHR) against JavaScript libraries & Use the given API (No longer Active) to fetch Google Accounts and perform basic CRUD operations.

 Libraries Chosen
 - Axios